A low-order automatic domain splitting approach for nonlinear uncertainty mapping: The LOADS algorithm

 \section{The LOADS algorithm}

 Consider the nonlinear transformation $\bm{f}$ and the uncertainty set $[\bm{x}]$ and assume that $\nu>\varepsilon_{\nu}$.
 Intuitively, a better agreement with a linear behaviour is obtained by recomputing the index with the same function but on smaller sets.
+Let us consider Eq.~\eqref{eq:J_ij} and assess the effect of an uncertainty set size change.
+More specifically, let us consider a transformation $\delta\bm{x} = \bm{k}\odot\delta\tilde{\bm{x}}$, where $\odot$ is the Hadamard or component-wise product, $\bm{k}\in\mathbb{R}^n_{>0}$ and $\delta\tilde{\bm{x}}\in[-1,1]^n$.
+The transformation essentially stretches or shrinks the amplitude of the uncertainty set around the nominal solution, which is now equal to $\beta_jk_j$ for each component $j$.
+If we compose Eq.~\eqref{eq:J_ij} with $\delta\bm{x}$, we obtain

+From the equation above it is clear that if the size of the uncertainty set is progressively reduced (i.e., when $\bm{k}$ gets smaller) the magnitude of the non-constant part of the Jacobian becomes smaller, and the assumption of locally linear behaviour becomes more and more valid.

-Starting from this consideration, a splitting algorithm is introduced here.
-The method, defined \acrfull{loads}, represents a reformulation in low order sense of the automatic domain splitting (ADS) method proposed by the authors in~\citet{Wittig2015} for higher orders.
+Starting from this consideration, a splitting algorithm is introduced.
+The method, defined \acrfull{loads}, represents a reformulation in low-order sense of the automatic domain splitting (ADS) method proposed by the authors in~\citet{Wittig2015} for higher orders.
 The \acrshort{loads} method accurately maps an uncertainty set through a nonlinear transformation by relying on a sequence of second-order expansions.
 The introduced \acrshort{nli} $\nu$ represents the kernel of the method.
 When this index exceeds an imposed threshold, the linear assumption is no longer met.
 Thus a split is performed in a determined direction.
 The splitting direction is estimated by identifying the variable $\delta x_e$ that contributes the most to the nonlinearity.
-More specifically, let us define with $\delta\bm{x}_e$ the $n$-dimensional deviation vector whose only non-zero component is $\delta x_e$, that is
+More specifically, let us define with $\delta\bm{x}_e$ the $n$-dimensional deviation vector whose only non-zero component is $\delta x_e\in[-1,1]$, that is

 Given the expression of the generic element $[J_{ij}]$ of Eq.~\eqref{eq:J_ij}, the composition with $\delta\bm{x}_e$ results into

 As can be seen, the constant part of the $[J_{ij}]$ term is unaltered by the composition, whereas the non-constant part now contains only the deviation in the $\delta x_e$ variable.
 As a result, the associated directional \acrshort{nli} $\nu_e$ is computed as